Chart Color Schemes

 Eaton - Pelican Point is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Eaton - Pelican Point, as evaluated at the latest Census, comprised 91.4% houses and 8.5% other dwellings.
-In comparison, Non-Metro WA had 88.1% houses and 11.8% other dwellings.
-Home ownership level in Eaton - Pelican Point was 31.3%, with the remainder of dwellings either mortgaged (47.3%) or rented (21.4%).
-The median monthly mortgage repayment in the area was $1,651, while the median weekly rent figure was $350.
+In Eaton - Pelican Point, as per the latest Census, 91.4% of dwellings were houses, with the remaining 8.5% being semi-detached, apartments, or other types.
+This compares to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
+The home ownership rate in Eaton - Pelican Point was 31.3%, with mortgaged dwellings at 47.3% and rented ones at 21.4%.
+The median monthly mortgage repayment in the area was $1,651, higher than Non-Metro WA's average of $1,616.
+The median weekly rent figure stood at $350, compared to Non-Metro WA's $300.
 Nationally, Eaton - Pelican Point's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing